cn23070/cn23070.github.io/_posts/2024-02-12-Module-1EOMA-Python-ReadMe.md

  ![Code for passwords deny list](/Modules/1/img/PasswordDenyList.png)

  - Final note please.
 It is recommended to use strong passwords as part of a multi factor authentication capability to further strengthen your organisations cyber identify and access management posture.
+ - MFA requires two or more independent authentication factors, ensuring a more rigorous authentication process.
+Even if one factor is compromised, the likelihood of a successful breach is still reduced (Fanti, 2023).

 ## References
 - Anderson, T. (2020) Security Engineering: A guide to building dependable distributed systems.
 3rd ed.
 Indianapolis, Indiana: John Wiley & Sons, Inc.
 - Rawal, Bharat S, Gunasekaran Manogaran, and Alexender Peter.
 (2022) Cybersecurity and Identity Access Management.
 1st ed.
 Singapore: Springer.# Sample content Page 1
+- Fanti, Marco.
+(2023) Implementing Multifactor Authentication: Protect Your Applications from Cyberattacks with the Help of MFA.
+1st ed.
+Birmingham, England: Packt Publishing Ltd.

 ## 🔗 Links